jastisriradheshyam/sangraham/content/docs/database/mongo/_index.md

 document model is inherently flexible.
 The document acts as the schema.
 This allows to create similar but different schemas for the same set of entities depending on the needs of the application.

+Mongo DB stores data in BSON format, its a binary format of json.
+- It is an extension to JSON
+- If provide additional datatype like: Date, ObjectId and Timestamps

 # Core design principles

 1. Polymorphism